thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`payoutAddress`"
   t: "string (hex)"
   p: "Optional<br>(0 or 1)"
   d: "The Dash address to use for masternode reward payments.
-If set to '0' or an empty string, the last on-chain payout address of the masternode will be used."
+If set to an empty string, the last on-chain payout address of the masternode will be used."
 {% enditemplate %}

 *Parameter #5---fee source address*